mariusfrinken/slogviz/README.rst

 Installing and Using
 -------------------------
+You have the choice, the module can be used with or without installing it.

+General steps:

 1. install Python 3.6 or higher
 2. install pip
 3. download slogviz

+install:

-4. open a console and navigate to the slogviz root directory and enter ``python3 setup.py install`` in a terminal
+4. open a console and navigate to the slogviz root directory and enter ``python setup.py install`` in a terminal
+5. now the program can be executed by entering ``python -m slogviz``

+local usage:

+4. open a console and navigate to the slogviz root directory and enter ``pip install -r requirements.txt``
+5. now the program can be executed by entering ``python -m slogviz``, but only in the slogviz root directory

 Windows 10: